jadecobra/python_tdd_exercises/LISTS.md

         a_list.append(4)
         self.assertEqual(a_list, [0, 1, 2, 3, 4])
 ```
-the terminal updates to show passing tests
-- we started with a list that contained 4 elements
-- we added an element
-- our test confirms that the element we added is the extra element in the list
+the terminal updates to show passing tests, we started with a list that contained 4 elements then added an element using the `append` method, and confirmed that the element we added is now part of the list

 ## How to remove an item from a list

 ### <span style="color:red">**RED**</span>: make it fail

-add a test to `TestLists`
+since we know how to add an item to a `list` let us add a test for removing an item from a list using the `remove` method

 ```python
     def test_removing_any_item_from_a_list(self):